 You cannot guarantee that your child will use the funds for educational purposes, so why take the chance?
 Put your money where it can earn a better return (after paying off your non-tax-deductible debt), and then it can be used for any purpose.
 However, if an RESP would help force you to save for your child's education when you wouldn't do anything otherwise, perhaps it is the option for you.

-Tip: There are better ways to save for your child's education than RESPs!
+Tip: There are other ways to save for your child's education besides RESPs!